magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/device-profiles.md

 <br><b><font size="4">MQTT device payload</font></b>

 - **JSON**.
-By default, ThingsBoard expects devices to send data in JSON format.
+By default, IoT Hub expects devices to send data in JSON format.
 However, it is also possible to transmit data using [Protocol Buffers](https://developers.google.com/protocol-buffers) (Protobuf).
 - **Protocol Buffers (Protobuf)** is a language- and a platform-neutral way of serializing structured data.
 It is convenient to minimize the size of transmitted data.
-The current version of the ThingsBoard platform supports customizable proto schemas for [telemetry upload](/docs/{{docsPrefix}}reference/mqtt-api/#telemetry-upload-api) and [attribute upload](/docs/{{docsPrefix}}reference/mqtt-api/#publish-attribute-update-to-the-server) and implemented the ability to define a schema for downlink messages (RPC calls).
+The current version of the IoT Hub platform supports customizable proto schemas for [telemetry upload](/docs/{{docsPrefix}}reference/mqtt-api/#telemetry-upload-api) and [attribute upload](/docs/{{docsPrefix}}reference/mqtt-api/#publish-attribute-update-to-the-server) and implemented the ability to define a schema for downlink messages (RPC calls).
 > IoT Hub parses the protobuf structures dynamically, that is why, it does not support some protobuf features like OneOf, extensions and maps, yet.

 {% include images-gallery.html imageCollection="mqtt-device-payload" %}

 - **Compatibility with other payload formats** option.
-When compatibility mode is enabled, ThingsBoard will default to using a Protobuf payload format.
-If parsing the Protobuf payload fails, ThingsBoard will automatically attempt to use the JSON payload format.
+When compatibility mode is enabled, IoT Hub will default to using a Protobuf payload format.
+If parsing the Protobuf payload fails, IoT Hub will automatically attempt to use the JSON payload format.
 This feature is particularly useful for ensuring backward compatibility during firmware updates.
 For example, an initial firmware release might use JSON, while a new release switches to Protobuf.
 During firmware updates across multiple devices, supporting both formats simultaneously is essential.
 > It is important to note that enabling compatibility mode can introduce slight performance degradation.
 Therefore, it is recommended to disable compatibility mode once all devices have been successfully updated.

 {% include images-gallery.html imageCollection="compatibility-with-other-payload-formats" %}